Iowa governor: Tip from Ashton Kutcher led to testing deal - KVIA

 Iowa governor: Tip from Ashton Kutcher led to testing deal

-IOWA CITY, Iowa (AP) — Iowa’s governor said the state’s $26 million contract to increase coronavirus testing was reached after she acted on a tip from actor Ashton Kutcher, a revelation that increased skepticism about the no-bid deal.
+IOWA CITY, Iowa (AP) — Iowa’s $26 million contract to increase coronavirus testing was reached after the governor acted on a tip from actor Ashton Kutcher, a revelation that increased skepticism about the no-bid deal on Thursday.

 Critics of Gov. Kim Reynolds said they were puzzled by the celebrity’s cameo in Iowa’s outbreak response, particularly when the state has been slow to tap some of its own experts.

+But the governor said Kutcher’s role gave her partnership with a slate of Utah companies an Iowa flavor.
+And Kutcher said he was simply using his connections to offer a creative solution that could help his native state.

-Reynolds, a Republican, said she recently called Kutcher, an Iowa native, to ask him to record a public service announcement urging residents to stay home.
+The governor said the tip came when she called Kutcher to ask him to record a public service announcement urging residents to stay home.

-Kutcher asked whether she’d heard about TestUtah, a public-private partnership recently launched to increase testing, Reynolds said.
-The actor told her “it looked very promising and it looked like other states should potentially take a look,” the governor recalled.
+Kutcher asked whether she’d heard about TestUtah, a public-private partnership that had started coronavirus testing and “looked very promising,” the governor recalled.

-Kutcher, a tech investor, volunteered that he had a friend working for one of the TestUtah contractors and offered to arrange a meeting.
-Reynolds said she spoke with Kutcher’s associate and her aides soon connected with the office of Utah Gov. Gary Herbert.
+Kutcher said that he had a tech executive friend working on TestUtah and offered to arrange a meeting.
+Reynolds spoke with Kutcher’s associate and her aides soon connected with the office of Utah Gov. Gary Herbert.

 “We were able to start that conversation and ramp it up relatively quickly,” Reynolds said.

-Last week, Iowa signed a $26 million contract with Nomi Health, a virtually unknown Utah startup that says it’s developing a “modern payment system for healthcare.”
+Last week, Iowa signed a $26 million contract with Nomi Health, a Utah startup that says it’s developing a “modern payment system for healthcare.”

 Under the contract, Nomi Health will supply 540,000 coronavirus tests to Iowa over the next six months.
 Its partners include Utah-based Co-Diagnostics, which recently received federal approval to sell COVID-19 testing kits, and tech firms Qualtrics and Domo.

-The companies will also run the TestIowa website where residents take voluntary assessments to determine whether they qualify for testing and set up testing appointments.
+The companies will run the TestIowa website where residents take voluntary assessments to determine whether they qualify for testing and arrange appointments.

-Kutcher, a venture capitalist, is not an investor in the firms, his publicist said.

-It wasn’t immediately clear which Kutcher friend was involved.
-But he has ties to Qualtrics CEO Ryan Smith, whose company is providing Iowa’s online assessment tool and has previously worked with the state.
+Kutcher said in a statement he is “good friends” with Qualtrics CEO Ryan Smith, whose company is providing Iowa’s online assessment tool.
+He and Smith had discussed a technical approach to scale up rapid testing that got around the shortages in testing materials slowing them down elsewhere.

+“They were already proving it in Utah and getting folks tested at a rapid rate.
+They had also built a very smart specimen tracking system that I felt made it easy for people to do,” Kutcher said.

 Reynolds launched a #TestIowaChallenge campaign on Twitter urging residents to complete the assessments, which ask for personal health and contact information.
 The governor challenged Kutcher, who recorded a promotional video.
 More than 80,000 people completed assessments in the first 24 hours.

-The contract requires Nomi Health to safeguard the confidential assessment data and either return or destroy it when the program is over.
+The contract requires the companies to safeguard the confidential assessment data and either return or destroy it when the program is over.

-The program aims to roughly triple Iowa’s testing capacity by adding 3,000 tests per day, which will be conducted at mobile sites around the state.
-The first testing will begin Saturday in Des Moines.
+The program aims to triple Iowa’s testing capacity by adding 3,000 tests per day, which will be conducted at mobile sites around the state.
+The first testing begins Saturday in Des Moines.

 Kutcher grew up in Cedar Rapids, graduated from high school in Tiffin and became a model while attending the University of Iowa.
 He hit it big on “That ‘70s Show” before starring in movies such as “Valentine’s Day” and “No Strings Attached.”